- July 03*-July 29, 2016

 Summerfuel in Barcelona?

-Summerfuel Barcelona is an exciting opportunity for high school students to live in one of Europe’s most magical beachside cities and study at one of the top business schools in the world.
-Together with ESADE, Summerfuel provides students the chance to select their own curriculum, focusing on international business studies, Spanish language instruction or both.
+Summerfuel Barcelona is an exciting opportunity for high school students to live in one of Europe’s most magical beachside cities and study Spanish and business at ESADE, one of the top business schools in the world.
+Summerfuel provides students the chance to select their own curriculum, focusing on international business studies, Spanish language instruction or both.
 This is a unique opportunity for high school students looking for an exhilarating and globally inspired experience – all on the shores of the Mediterranean.

 Barcelona is the seaside capital of Catalonia and enjoys a Mediterranean climate, pristine beaches and a reputation for being cutting edge and cosmopolitan.
 The city boasts some of the finest museums in Europe and inspired artists such as Salvador Dalí, Pablo Picasso and, “God’s Architect,” Antoni Gaudí.
 From the narrow streets of the Gothic Quarter to Las Ramblas, the magnificent promenade that leads to the port, and the modern shops and cafés of Passeig de Grácia, Barcelona possesses a unique energy and style, making it a dynamic and exciting summer home.